-On January 19, 2009, Douglas PUD executed a settlement agreement related to aquatic resources found within the Wells Project (Appendix E-3).
+On January 19, 2009, Douglas PUD executed a settlement agreement related to aquatic resources found within the Wells Project (Exhibit E; Appendix E-2).
 Entities that have signed the Aquatic Settlement include WDFW, Washington Department of Ecology (Ecology), CCT, YN, USFWS, US Bureau of Land Management and Douglas PUD (Aquatic Settlement Parties).
 The Aquatic Settlement has been included in Douglas PUD's license application.
 The Aquatic Settlement Agreement is designed to address potential Project-related impacts to white sturgeon, bull trout, Pacific lamprey, resident fish, aquatic nuisance species, and water quality resources.
-The agreement is intended to resolve all white sturgeon, bull trout, Pacific lamprey, resident fish, aquatic nuisance species and water quality issues related to compliance with all federal and state laws applicable to the issuance of a new operating license for the Wells Project.
+The agreement is intended to resolve all remaining aquatic resource issues related to compliance with all federal and state laws applicable to the issuance of a new operating license for the Wells Project.

 The Aquatic Settlement Parties have agreed to support a 50-year term for the new operating license.
-The effective date of the agreement is January 19, 2009; however, the measures contained within the agreement will not be implemented until after a new operating license has been issued by FERC.
-The agreement has a term of 50 years and is intended to cover the entire term of the new license for the Wells Project.
+The measures contained within the agreement will be implemented upon FERC's issuance of the new operating license.